 Liberatory Practice

-My responsibility is to understand your experience, recognize the oppressive factors that are harming you, and help you identify the right actions for you to take.
-I must also be accountable when I cause harm with the power of my position in our relationship.
-It is my job to be trustworthy, but yours to decide whether to trust.
+My responsibility is to understand your experience within the context in which we live, and help you identify the right actions for you to take.
+It is my job to be trustworthy, but yours to decide whether to trust me.
+What matters is that you discover your options and freely chose the person you are becoming.

-Western psychology has a history and continuing reality of legitimizing oppression, yet I believe psychotherapy offers tools and concepts that support liberation.
-Thus I strive to be transparent with you around issues of diagnosis, insurance, and hospitalization should they arise.
+I strive to be transparent with you around my ethical and legal responsibilities to diagnose, work with insurance, and engage in mandated reporting or involuntary hospitalization should those issues arise.
 A portion of the income I receive from this work goes toward larger liberatory projects such as the prison abolitionist group Critical Resistance and to Real Rent Duwamish.

 Parts of Self